foundry/MagnetoMeter/README.md

     This value represents the [x|y|z]-axis deviation from the magnetic field lines being tracked by the device.
     (_older versions of the docs add:_) The value reported by this property is normalized to the range -128 to +128.

-[I am not clear how a microtesla measurement can be 'normalized' (compressed? clipped?) to a range of +/-128 and still represent the unit it claims to measure.
-Perhaps that's why the sentence was removed from the docs, although the units in most cases seem to conform to this kind of range.]
+I am not clear how a microtesla measurement can be 'normalized' (compressed? clipped?) to a range of +/-128 and still represent the unit it claims to measure.
+Perhaps that's why the sentence was removed from the docs.
+The units on an iPad mini do seem to conform to this kind of range, but the iPhone4S gives _CMMagnetometer_ readings in higher ranges, eg 200-500.

->_CLHeadingComponentValue_
-A type used to report magnetic differences reported by the onboard hardware.

->     typedef double CLHeadingComponentValue;

 The API clearly expects you to use the derived properties:

     @property(readonly, nonatomic) CLLocationDirection magneticHeading
     @property(readonly, nonatomic) CLLocationDirection trueHeading

-which give NSEW compass readings in degrees (0 = North, 180 = South etc).
+which give stable N/S E/W compass readings in degrees (0 = North, 180 = South etc).
 For the true heading, other Core Location services are required (geolocation) to obtain the deviation of magnetic from true north.

-Here is a snippet from the zCLHeading` header file
+Here is a snippet from the `CLHeading` header file

 	/*
 	 *  CLHeading